bharath-biarca/tulsi/TulsiClient/TulsiClient exe/README.md

 Now click the  Main.exe to run the engine

-Note : The Tulsi Server has to be up and running before the client
+Note : The Tulsi Server has to be up and running before the client.
-       The logstatd parameters has to be enabled with host IP  in swift cluster  to get statsd logs
+       The logstatd parameters has to be enabled with host IP  in swift cluster  to get statsd logs.